Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

-Let $z_0\in\partial\calS_1$, such that the boundary is real-analytically smooth near $z_0$, and let ${\rm n}$ be the outer normal to $\calS_1$ at $z_0$.
-In this case, it is not known what the limit of the density $\rho_m$ is.
-In the case when $Q(z)=\frac12\lvert z\rvert^2$, the limit is known, and this limit is expected to be universal for regular boundary points.
+A natural simplifying assumption is that the boundary $\partial\calS_1$ is smooth near $z_0$, in which case we let ${\rm n}$ be the outer normal to $\calS_1$ at $z_0$.
+It is not known what is the limit of the density $\rho_m$, but the following universal behavior is expected.